 Our Recreational Programs are NOT competitive or designed to be.
 Our priority is to provide an environment conducive to learning for our players.
 At the Recreational play level, the club objective is to help our players build a strong technical foundation so that they are comfortable with the ball at their feet and confident in their decision making abilities when playing.
 Tryouts are not required; however, pre-season evaluations may be scheduled for certain age groups to assure that teams are evenly balanced.
 While teams in the Rec MS/HS program may play in leagues, they will be placed into recreational brackets.

 RISE reserves the right to move any player between our program offerings if the RISE Executive Director or Technical Director determine that the said player is compromising the integrity of the non-competitive nature of the Recreational Program or its player development initiatives.

-*If you are interested in a competitive environment, the Rec Advanced or Rec MS/HS Programs will NOT work for you.
+*If you are interested in a competitive environment, the RISE Recreational Programs will NOT work for you.

 RISE Recreational Program Overview: